turbosquid/gloon/README.md

 # gloon -  Cross Platform DNS Resolver/Forwarder with Docker Integration, API and More

-`gloon` is a forwarding DNS resolver that allows you to dynamically create custom A or A wildcard dns records via some or all of the following mechanisms:
+`gloon` is a forwarding DNS resolver that allows you to dynamically create custom A, AAAA,  or A wildcard dns records via some or all of the following mechanisms:

 * In response to docker events.
 A entries can be created and removed in response to container starts and stops.
 You can specify